m0satron/image-tags/frontend/README.md

 ## known issues

+- The service is at the moment not compatible with touch devices.

 - There is no notification on wether saving the image was successful or not.
 A suggestion is to add a snackbar that notifies the user when the image is saved.

 - The label does not center itself good enough under the drawn rectangle, the positioning coordinates for the label and for the square need to be mapped so it renders correctly.

-- If the mouse leaves the canvas area while drawing the square, mouseup does not get register, a function to check mousedown outside canvas need to be added.
+- If the mouse leaves the canvas area while drawing the square, mouseup does not get registered, a function to check mousedown outside canvas need to be added.

 - There are no breakpoints.
 Since this repo is more of a micro frontend service rather than a full app.
 However, should this be integrated with other services, breakpoints will be necessary.